gsalaman/astro_notes/journal.md

 The other option is to try and get it afocal with the Q32...the good news here is I can shut down the aperature with the dial on the lens.
 This might be an easier way to go.

+## Sizing notes
+From the ephemerous generator, jupiter has an equatorial radius of 19.97 arcseconds tonight.
+That's a diameter of 39.94 arcseconds.

+Measuring a 12MP frame, I get about 143 pixels for equatorial diameter...which translates to 3.58 pixels per arc-second...a little off the 4.6 number in the 9/20 daytime tests below...but I think that's becase my arc-seconds for jupiter was off.

+Taking a single vid frame from raspivid (1080p), jupiter is 65 pixels wide.
+65 * 4096 / 1920 = 140...so that math works out.

+This means that I get more than double the pixels (in one dimension) for doing stills...but then I don't get as many frames-per-second, as it's not continously saving.

 # 9-28-20 First tries with "just camera" plus bonus planets and moon
 ## Summary
 * Good experiements with putting the picam on a mini-tripod and taking pics of the sky...had an almost full moon.
 Targets: